It was the light that woke me.

 The darkness welcomed me with open arms.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Jessica ChapmanWrite a Review